Unboxed-Software/solana-course/content/movie-review-pt2.md

 ![Gif Build and Deploy Program](../assets/movie-review-pt2-build-deploy.gif)

 You can test your program by submitting a transaction with the right instruction data.
-For that, feel free to use [this script](https://github.com/Unboxed-Software/solana-movie-client) or [the frontend](https://github.com/Unboxed-Software/solana-movie-frontend) we built in the [Serialize Custom Instruction Data lesson](serialize-instruction-data.md).
+For that, feel free to use [this script](https://github.com/Unboxed-Software/solana-movie-client) or [the frontend](https://github.com/Unboxed-Software/solana-movie-frontend/tree/solution-deserialize-account-data) we built in the [Deserialize Custom Instruction Data lesson](deserialize-custom-data.md).
 In both cases, make sure you copy and paste the program ID for your program into the appropriate area of the source code to make sure you're testing the right program.

 If you use the frontend, simply replace the `MOVIE_REVIEW_PROGRAM_ID` in both the `MovieList.tsx` and `Form.tsx` components with the address of the program you’ve deployed.
 Then run the frontend, submit a view, and refresh the browser to see the review.